gemfire/gemfire-examples/json/README.md

 ```

 It first creates a GemFire client with a proxy client cache.
-Then it converts a number of JSON strings to binary form and put to the `example-region`.
+Then it converts a number of JSON strings to a binary form called JsonDocument and put them to the `example-region`.

-`JsonDocument.toJson()` is used to convert the binary form back to JSON string.
+`JsonDocument.toJson()` is used to convert the binary form back to a JSON string.

 `JsonDocument.getField()` is used to get the value of a specific JSON field, including a nested field.

-OQL query can be used to query JSON fields as well. e.g.
+OQL query can be used to query JSON fields as well.
+For example:

 Query: `select * from /example-region where name='name5'`